Contents

 Versatility

 Screen printing is highly versatile and can be applied to various surfaces, including fabric, paper, metal, and plastic.
-But when it comes to vinyl printing, it is only ideal to apply on smooth surfaces like clothing, glass, posters, and many others.
+But when it comes to vinyl printing, it is only ideal to apply it on smooth surfaces like clothing, glass, posters, and many others.
 Due to its easy process, vinyl printing can be widely used for outdoor applications like outdoor signs, windows, cars, etc.

 Durability

 Besides the color vibrancy and level of detail, durability is another important factor that determines the quality of the print.
-When it comes to durability, both of these methods can hold their ground excellently.
+When . it comes to durability, both of these methods can hold their ground excellently.

 However, there might be a slight difference between screen printing and vinyl printing.